MGoosePlayZ/castletool-web/PRIVACY.md

 ## 10. Contact

-Questions regarding this Privacy Policy may be directed to the CastleTool API maintainers.
+Questions regarding this Privacy Policy may be directed to the CastleTool maintainers.